ArturoDent/find-and-transform/README.md

 		"find": "^(iif)",                 // all the "args" are optional "replace": "\\U$1",
 		"restrictFind": "selections",
-		"cursorMove": "IIF"               // this text will be selected; "$" goes to the end of the line }
+		"cursorMoveSelect": "IIF"               // this text will be selected; "$" goes to the end of the line }
 },